 You can find music encyclopedias and dictionaries, bound scores, and bound periodicals on the fourth floor of the library.
-Please ask at the 4th floor circulation desk for assistance with miniature study scores, CDs, LPs, and DVDs, which are housed in closed stacks behind the desk.
+Please ask at the Music Help Desk for assistance with miniature study scores, CDs, LPs, and DVDs, which are housed in closed stacks behind the desk.

 Our sheet music collection is also on the fourth floor.
 Items are placed in hanging folders organized by ensemble size (from solo to octet, followed by vocal music), then by composer and title.
 Refer to the guides posted on the sides of the shelving units for details.
 You may benefit from getting the uniform title (see below) of a work from the catalog before looking for sheet music.